 New phase I methods in escalation

-Introducing new methods in escalation for TPI, mTPI and Neuenschwander et al.‘s design for phase I trials, plus MCMC CRM methods.
+for TPI, mTPI and Neuenschwander et al.‘s design for phase I trials, plus MCMC CRM methods.

 Introduction

-This week I updated the escalation (Brock 2020) package on CRAN with new methods to implement several phase I and phase I/II dose-finding designs.
 This post describes the addition of the phase I methods TPI, mTPI, and the logistic model method of Neuenschwander, Branson, and Gsponer (2008), and also the addition of MCMC-based CRM methods.

 TPI